chris2402/blog.steinfinsbo.no/_posts/2024-03-03-patterns-of-enterprise-application-architecture-extensive-summary.markdown

 A middle way would be controller entity (aka.
 Use case controller), inspired by Jacobson ET Al.
 Fowler discourages this extra layer, and encourages to refractor to patterns that make logic reusable; such as domain model (all the way), or transactions scripts with row data gateway/active records.
 However, he uses it by need (not by an initial architectural decision), or at least have the thinest service layer one can

+## Mapping to Relational Databases
+A dominant part of Data Layer in most IS is communicating wit a database - often SQL.

+### Architectural Patterns
+Choice that is very influencial for the design, and difficul to refactor.
+Strongly affected by design of domain logic.

+Mitigates "awkward" interactions with DB.
+Separate SQL from Domain logic.
+>C: Database administrators use SQL for optimization.

+A class per SQL Table: *Gateway*
+- Table Data Gateway
+  - Nice support Record Set
+  - Fits Table Module
+  - Can encapsulate Stored Procedures
+  -
+- Row Data Gateway

+Domain Model;
+- Not well suited for Table Data Gateway, rather use Row Data Gateway or Active Record.
+- Mismatch Domain Model and Database Schema; use Data Mapper

+The patterns are not mutually exclusive; Data Mapper can use a Gateway or Active Record to fetch data.
+The Data Mapper insulates the Business Layer from the Database
+>Q: Is Data Mapper a Repository implementation in DDD?

+The following works on Table, View, Stored Procedures or other Queries.
+Atleast for reading.

+Alternatives;
+- Object-Oriented Database Management System (OODBMS)
+- Object-Relational Mapping (ORM)

+## The Behavioral Problem
+ORM deals with Structural Problems.
+Reading, Writing, Transactions, Rollback, etc is Behavioral.
+Extension of this, tracking changes, Consistency in Concurrent systems, Entity/Identity tracking, etc (also behavioral).

+Unit of Work tracks transactions and consistency.
+Identity Map tracks fetched entities (and caches).
+Lazy Loading defers fetching referenced entities.
+>Q: How does Lazy Loading work in async programming?

+## Reading in Data
+Finders are methods that perform SQL Queries.
+Add finders in the same interface that interacts with one table.

+Row-based classes can use static finders, but these are hard to test.
+>Q: What does he mean by Row-based?

+Lookout for reading objects that already exist in memory (and might be manipulated).
+Read initially in procedures.

+Typical Performance Issues;
+- Repeated query on a table
+  - Fetch all at once
+  - Use Joins
+  >Q: Or multiple queries per DB call?
+- Poorly designed Schema
+  - Cooperate with DBA; analyse the SQL the queries
+  - Profile & Tune

+## Structural Mapping Patterns
+Following patterns are not used in Table Data Gateway.
+Data Mapper might need them all.

+### Mapping Relationships
+RDBMS vs Object Oriented.
+Linking; Primary/Foreign Keys vs Memory Reference.
+Collections; parent/owner key vs List/Array.
+Ordering; Prder the SQL query or use unordered sets for OO collections

+Handle representations with an Identity Field; use the field to lookup in Foreign Key Identity Map.
+Cache Miss triggers Lazy Load or SQL Query.
+>Q: Not sure I understand the previous statement.
+It might be that:
+- Many-to-One use Identity Map
+- One-to-Many use Foreign Key Map

+To mitigate complexity, meta-data mapping can be used.
+>C: I believe modern ORM solves these problems, and thus no need for meta-data mapping.

+Referential Integrity; handled in SQL
+>C: I struggle to see the problem if one uses one transaction per procedure?

+Embed Value Objects (does not need it's own table) into the table of the referring classes.
+- Adding all the columns from the Value Object properties
+- Store the object as a Serialized Large Object in a single column
+>C: Have witnessed this in previous probject; JSON from Service was added as JSON text

+LOBs are nearly impossible to query on (BLOBs more than SLOBs).

+### Inheritance
+No standard way for handling inheritance in relational databases.
+There are three main strategies, and they are not mutually exclusive
+- Single Table Inheritance
+One large table for the whole hierarchy
+- Concrete Table Inheritance
+One table per concrete class in the hierarcy
+- Class Table Inheritance
+One table per class/abstract class/interface in the hierarchy

+The trade-offs are:
+- Data redundancy and space-waste
+- Access performance hit
+- Brittleness for changes
+- Data lock contention
+- Referential Integrity
+-

+Fowler encourages cooperation with DBA's to evaluate which strategy suites best for a given situation, and as a rule of thumb he himselv usually starts with a Single Table Inheritance strategy due to the simplicity.

+>C: I wanted to Class Table Inheritance for `Billing/Order` in previous work, where the billing was supposed to be handled by two different external payment services.
+A base class would be the domain entity, and two sub-classes would implement the integration to their respective external payment service.

+## Building the Mapping
+Three usual situations when mapping object model to the database:
+- No defined schema; build it yourself
+- Strict existing schema; reverse engineer and adapt
+- Open existing schema; reverse engineer and propose changes

+Simplest case:
+- Low-moderate complexity
+- Build schema yourself
+Build proper schemas and use Transaction Scripts or Table Module for domain logic.
+Row or Table Gateway for SQL connection (or ORM).

+Pitfall when using Domain Model;
+- Design domain model in isolation from database.
+If it is a mismatch, use Data Mapper (even if complex).
+Isomorphic models schema design to object model; use Active Record.
+- Domain Model changes must be integrated and tested often to database mapping
+Changes can have large performance hit, and be hard to refactor.

+Existing Schemas use same steps when deciding;
+- High Complexity -> Domain Model
+Data Mapper is often used as it is usually a mismatch between domain model and schema
+- Low/Moderate Complexity -> Row/Table Data Gateway mimics database

+### Double Mapping
+Multiple Data Sources, one can use Multiple Mapping Layers.
+Consider two-step mapping scheme if the data sources are similar, but again extensively different from domain model;
+1. Convert data from Domain to logical data store
+The logical data store maximizes the similarities to the data sources
+2. Convert logical data source to the concrete data source models

+## Using Metadata
+Code generation or Reflection based on Metadata-files to describe the mappings.
+>C: I assume this is similar to EF-Attributes?
+JSON/XML Serialization Attributes?
+This avoids much boilerplate/hand-written mapping.

+This approach suites well with Query Object pattern, which abstracts out SQL.
+Fowler extends this by claiming this suites well with Repository pattern.

+## Database Connections
+Database Connection Management; when to open, when to close, and how to optimize them.
+Connections can be viewed as resources just like memory.

+Record Sets can be "Disconnected" or "Connected".
+Disconnected Record Set does not need the same connection for reading as writing.
+A connected does.

+Transactions must have an open connection through-out it's lifetime.

+Connection pooling can optimize usage, as establishing a connection can be expensive.
+Use a Connection Manager!

+Releasing a connection can be done via a registry if it is not closed within the same scope where it was captured.

+One can auto-close connection via the Garbage Collector; A procedural Transaction Scope or similar.

+Transactions can handle it's own connection; and this suites well with Unit of Work pattern.

+Non-transactional request; reading data that is not going to be mutated, one can do it in a fresh connection - let pooling handle the short-lived connection.
+>Q: Not sure I understood this statment.

+Disconnected Record Sets that does not use transaction, and a potential different connection after manipulation, must handle concurency problematique.

+## Some Miscellaneous Points
+Named Column Indices may be slower, but positional indicies may fail if the schema changes and the SQL Query uses asterisk (*) for the SELECT clause.

+Precompiling SQL can be an advantage.
+>C: EF Does not, but uses different methods to optimize

+Multiple Queries per database call